 “Demand management continues to be our priority because it meets customer and government expectations to continue to reduce leakage and manage demand, saves water that would otherwise be abstracted from the environment, mitigating deterioration risk, and is required to ensure the reliability, sustainability and affordability of water resources over the long-term.”

 At the heart of the strategy is metering.

 Using smart new technology and innovation, the company aims to save up to 43 million litres a day by the end of 2025.

 In a £250m initiative – part of an £800m total investment up to 2020 – so-called “smart” meters are being installed across the region, encouraging behaviour change among customers and reducing water usage.

 At the same time, a forecast cut in water leakage from pipes will contribute to savings of 30 million litres a day – down from the anticipated 177 million litres a day in 2020 to 147m by 2025.

 Jane Taylor, Anglian Water head of customer services, says: “Water meters are still the best way to save money.
 The average annual metered bill comes in £171 cheaper than a bill without a meter.
 It’s a win-win because it’s free to switch to a meter, and if you change your mind you can switch back, for free, within two years.”

-In a smart meter pilot project in west Suffolk last year, one customer made savings of £100 a month – all from a leaky toilet valve.
+In a smart meter pilot project in Newmarket last year, one customer made savings of £100 a month – all from a leaky toilet valve.
 Their smart water meter spotted a large spike in their water usage which was investigated by the company’s leakage team.